Tutorial | Governance basics#

 During the Exploration phase, we need to determine the key risks and projected value of the project.

-5. Click Set As Finished to advance to the next stage in the workflow.
+5. Click Set As Finished to advance to the next step in the workflow.

-6. Scroll down to the Qualification stage and explore the available fields.
+6. Scroll down to the Qualification step and explore the available fields.

-7. Click Set As Finished, and repeat this process until your project has finished the Delivered stage.
+7. Click Set As Finished, and repeat this process until your project has finished the Delivered step.

-8. Feel free to move back and forth between stages to test how it works.
-Click Save in the item header when finished.
+8. Feel free to move back and forth between steps to test how it works.
+Click Save in the item header when ready to move on.

-Dataiku screenshot of the Delivered stage in the workflow of a governed project.
+Dataiku screenshot of the Delivered step in the workflow of a governed project.

 Advance child items through a governance workflow#